 Subepiglottic Cyst in Horses

-Subepiglottic cysts are an uncommon cause of respiratory noise in young horses.
-They are likely present from birth but remain undetected until the horse begins exercise training.
-These cysts are suspected to arise from remnants of the thyroglossal duct.
-Clinical signs include respiratory noise and exercise intolerance.
-Large cysts may produce coughing, dysphagia, and aspiration in foals.
-Diagnosis is determined by endoscopic examination of the upper respiratory tract.
-The cyst appears as a smooth-walled, fluctuant mass that contains thick, yellow, mucoid material.
-Occasionally, the mass is not visible in the nasopharynx, and oral examination under general anesthesia may be required to identify it.
-Histologically, subepiglottic cysts are lined with a combination of stratified squamous and pseudostratified columnar epithelium.
-Treatment involves complete removal of the secretory lining of the cyst.
-Rupture of the cyst results in immediate decompression, but recurrence is common.
-The most common approach is ventral laryngotomy, although transendoscopic Nd:YAG laser surgery has been used for complete excision.
+Subepiglottic cysts are sometimes seen at the back of the pharynx and soft palate.
+They are an uncommon cause of respiratory noise in young horses.
+Although they are usually present from birth, they often remain undetected until the horse begins exercise training.
+Signs include respiratory noise and exercise intolerance.
+Large cysts may produce coughing, difficulty swallowing, and inhalation of foreign materials in foals.
+The condition is diagnosed by endoscopic examination of the upper respiratory tract.
+Treatment involves complete removal of the lining of the cyst.
+Rupture of the cyst will temporarily “deflate” it, but recurrence is common.

 Also see professional content regarding subepiglottic cyst in horses.